 This pack is definitely more expensive than others with similar features and of similar size.

-The Deuter Compact EXP 12 comes with a 3 liter hydration bladder.
+The Deuter Compact EXP 12 comes with a 3-liter hydration bladder.

 This pack can accommodate 12 to 15 L worth of gear.
 Zippers along the side can be opened to increase its size.
 With multiple large storage areas and pockets, it is easy to pack your gear into this bag so that it is well organized, which can be important if you are taking this bag into the backcountry.

 The straps on this bag allow for air flow while being sturdy enough to keep the bag solidly where you want it.
-The mesh on the shoulder straps and waste belt keep the bag cool, and the chest strap helps minimize movement.
+The mesh on the shoulder straps and waist belt keep the bag cool, and the chest strap helps minimize movement.

 - Plenty of compartment space